BoMartinez/20200905-ds4a-project/06. entregables/01 Project Scoping.md

 ## Business Impact

 The planning of the public transportation services is one of the most important areas of the city planning.
-This allow to generate an adequate offer to the passengers without increase operating cost nor generate traffic jam in the important avenues.
-With information on the number of passengers on each route and at each point in the city, transportation planning policies can be designed to benefit the community in terms of saving travel time or optimizing transportation routes to expand the coverage of the transportation network.
+This allows to generate an accurate offer to the passengers without increasing operational costs nor generate traffic jam in the important avenues.
+With the information of the number of passengers on each route and each point in the city, transportation planning policies can be designed to benefit the community in terms of saving travel time or optimizing transportation routes to expand the coverage of the transportation network.

+## Specific Problem

+The Área Metropolitana del Valle de Aburrá Area seeks to identify high demand patterns in order to implement strategies that improve the competitiveness of public transportation.

+The entity wants to measure the passenger demand in the transportation network of Valle de Aburrá Region, particularly, the passenger load in each road network's arc.
+The expected results must be able to be filtered by date (time of the day, day of the week, or in general, a time interval) and by route, so that way it is easier to observe the demand levels for the public transportation service through space and time parameters.

+The methods to reach the result will be georeferenced data analysis, finding through heat maps where the highest passenger density occurs and eventually and with the proper algorithm use the stations' data to find the nearest arc and then associate that demand in order to properly allocate the public transportation resources.

 ## Data Description